 An application to lapse a caveat may be made by less than all the registered proprietors of the estate or interest.

 The executor or administrator of a deceased registered proprietor may apply.
-The relevant probate or letters of administration must be furnished.
+The relevant probate or letters of administration must be furnished/uploaded.

-s74I Real Property Act 1900: a dealing or plan adversely affected by the caveat must have been lodged.
-The applicant must be:
+NOTE: For an application under section 74I Real Property Act 1900, a dealing or plan adversely affected by the caveat must have been lodged.

-s74JA Real Property Act 1900: an application for cancellation of a restrictive covenant must have been lodged.
+Section 74JA Real Property Act 1900: an application for cancellation of a restrictive covenant and a caveat prohibiting the granting of such an application must have been lodged.
 The applicant must be the same applicant in the application for cancellation of the restrictive covenant.

 (K) The dealing must be executed by the applicant and be witnessed, or it may be executed on the applicant's behalf as follows: